onflow/cadence/docs/language.md

 // Both fields are initialized through the initializer.
 //
 // The public access modifier `pub` is used in this example to allow
-// thes fields to be read in outer scopes.
+// the fields to be read in outer scopes.
 Fields can also be declared
 // private so they cannot be accessed in outer scopes.
 // Access control will be explained in a later section.
 //